joaowillianspejo/cv/README.md

 ## C.V.
 (Curriculum Vitae)

 ### João Willian Belarmino Spejo
----

-<p> Graduating in Analysis and Systems Development (ADS) at Fatec Taquaritinga.<br>
+> Graduating in Analysis and Systems Development (ADS) at Fatec Taquaritinga.<br>
 Currently in web and mobile development learning NodeJS, ReactJS and React Native.<br>
-And in quality assurance, learning test automation with Cypress and Appium. <p>
+And in quality assurance, learning test automation with Cypress and Appium.

 Experiência
 ----